Skip to Main Content

 Broker/Owner for RE/MAX EDGE in Chicago

 While you want to spruce up your home and enhance its day-to-day functionality and livability, you don't want to spend more than you must.
-Projects like tiling, flooring installation, and drywall work are skilled tasks that pros might make short work of, but a mistake on your end could mean paying the cost of demolition, then paying a pro to fix your mistake.
+Projects like tiling, flooring installation and drywall work are skilled tasks that pros might make short work of, but a mistake on your end could mean paying the cost of demolition and then paying a pro to fix your mistake.
 The bottom line?
 "Don't DIY if you don't have the skills," says Zipperer.

 Mistake #3: Being in a hurry

-You might want your next better home yesterday, but rushing a project can mean skipping important steps and settling where there's no need to settle.
-"If the highest rated contractors you're calling are booked-out for a few months, that's good.
+You might want your next better home yesterday, but rushing a project can mean skipping essential steps and settling where there's no need to settle.
+"If the highest-rated contractors you're calling are booked out for a few months, that's good.
 They're busy because they're good and it's worth the wait," says Zipperer.

 Haste can also make waste.
-"Plan each phase of your renovation," says Cieko, "and make sure contractor specialties and local neighborhood and city code requirements are coordinated to avoid unexpected expenses, corrections, changes, and delays."
+"Plan each phase of your renovation," says Ciecko, "and make sure contractor specialties and local neighborhood and city code requirements are coordinated to avoid unexpected expenses, corrections, changes and delays."

 Mistake #4: Being completely uninvolved in the project

 It would be nice to hire some pros and have your home renovations magically appear when you get home from work, right?
 Think again.
-A homeowner's lack of involvement in the renovation process opens the door for costly mistakes.
+A homeowner's lack of involvement in renovating their house opens the door for costly mistakes.

 "We're renovating our new condo right now and I stopped by twice yesterday to check progress," says Zipperer.
 "We caught a tiling issue and were able to work it out with the contractor immediately.
 If more work had been done around that work before we'd caught it, we'd have been in an expensive situation."